 While Marineland can no longer breed whales and dolphins or confine new ones—thanks to Canada’s recent ban on their captivity—it’s still imprisoning the animals currently languishing there.
 Dozens of dolphins, whales, and walruses have died there—including a walrus named Apollo who recently suffered a heart attack.
 An orca named Kiska—who was abducted from her family in the ocean as a baby 40 years ago—is confined in isolation and can do nothing but swim in endless circles inside her cramped tank.

 The Trouble With ‘Interactive’ Programs

-Even programs that enable people to swim with wild dolphins are often so invasive that they become detrimental to the animals.
-Boats and swimmers often chase, block, crowd, injure, and scare animals, upsetting their natural feeding, resting, traveling, and playing behavior.
+Even programs that enable people to swim with dolphins in the wild can be invasive.
+Boats and swimmers may chase, harass, and scare animals, upsetting their natural feeding, resting, migrating, and playing behavior.

 Poor Government Regulations

 Captive marine mammals have some federal protections in the U.S., but enforcement is lax.
 There are simply too many animal exhibitors for the limited number of U.S. Department of Agriculture inspectors—as of February 2020, there were 104 inspectors for 12,851 facilities.
 Even when exhibitors are cited for violating the federal Animal Welfare Act, they’re rarely assessed fines or meaningful penalties.